Dr Karina Patrício Ferreira Lima

 - Website: Twitter | LinkedIn | ORCID

-My academic support hours are on Mondays 10-11am and Fridays 4-5pm.
-To book a time slot, click here.
+My academic support hours are on Mondays from 4-5pm and Tuesdays from 5-6pm during term time.
+To book a slot, click here.

 Research groups and institutes